Millikelvin Si-MOSFETs for Quantum Electronics

-Notably, even for 40~mV supply voltage, the realistic operation frequency is still about 1~GHz for our devices.
-A qubit controller, consisting of MOSFETs with w/l $=$ 100~nm/30~nm, driven with 500~MHz, would only dissipate 2~pW per MOSFET.
-This can be compared to the cooling power of a conventional dilution refrigerator at 50~mK, which is as high as 100~\si{\micro\nothing}W, while $^3$He evaporation or dilution refrigeration at 500~mK can provide a cooling power of several tens of mW.
-This showcases that integrated circuits, containing of up to $10^7-10^{10}$ of these MOSFETs are possible at millikelvin temperatures.\\\\ In summary, we have characterized cryogenic FD-SOI MOSFETs produced on a CMOS pilot-line and shown that the improvement in switching metrics, due to reduced thermal excitations of charge carriers, can be harnessed down to the millikelvin temperature regime.
+In summary, we have characterized cryogenic FD-SOI MOSFETs produced on a CMOS pilot-line and shown that the improvement in switching metrics, due to reduced thermal excitations of charge carriers, can be harnessed down to the millikelvin temperature regime.
 This advancement can solve the power dissipation bottleneck, limiting very large-scale integration of CMOS circuits at ultra-low temperatures, and enable all-cryogenic control of quantum circuits, which is a prerequisite for fault-tolerant quantum computation.\\

-Acknowledgements: This research was funded by the European Union’s Horizon EIC programme under grant agreement No. 101136793 (SCALLOP) and Chips Joint Undertaking programme under grant agreement No. 101139908 (ARCTIC) and Business Finland project 10200/31/2022 (ToScaleQC).
+Acknowledgements: We acknowledge funding by the European Union’s Horizon EIC programme under grant agreement No. 101136793 (SCALLOP) and Chips Joint Undertaking programme under grant agreement No. 101139908 (ARCTIC), European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 852428) and Business Finland project 10200/31/2022 (ToScaleQC).